thomasedoff/genmon-barchart.sh/README.md

 - If you are unsure of what maximum values to set, set them to ``auto`` and stress your system in order to record some approximate values.
 - Colors can be edited in the CSS ``<style>``-tag within the script.
 - Hint: By inserting hard-coded 0's into the ``values_pcent`` indexed array, it is possible to create gaps between groups of bars.

+## Ideas/todo
+- Read up on and potentially implement further use of [Pango Text Attributes](https://docs.gtk.org/Pango/pango_markup.html) in the tooltip.
+- Make use of and allow easy customization of GenMons ``<click>`` feature.